-Getting help with your application

-1. Abc out Creative Schools 4

-1.1 Objectives and priorities of Scoileanna Ildánacha/Creative Schools 4

-1.2 Who is eligible to apply?
-4

-1.3 Who is not eligible to apply?
-5

-1.4 Who is the applicant?
-5

-1.5 What is your school/centre applying for?
-5

-1.6 What commitment is required by participating schools/centres?
-7

-2. Mal king your application 8

-2.1 Register with the Arts Council's Online Services system 8

-2.2 Fill in the application form 9

-2.3 Make your application online 11

-APPEND DIX

-3. App endix: Processing and assessment of applications 12

-3.1 Overview 12

-3.2 The assessment process 12

-3.3 Criteria for the assessment of applications 12

-3.4 Scoring process 13

-3.5 The decision-making meeting 14

-3.6 Outcome of applications 14
+CONT ENTS 2 Gettin g help with your application 3 1.
+Abo out Scoileanna Ildánacha/Creative Schools 4 1.1 Objectives and priorities of Creative Schools 4 1.2 Who is eligible to apply to Creative Schools?
+4 1.3 Who is not eligible to apply to Creative Schools?
+5 1.4 Who is the applicant for Creative Schools?
+5 1.5 What is your school/centre applying for?
+5 1.6 What commitment do participating schools/centres need to make?
+7 2.
+Ma king your application 8 2.1 Register with the Arts Council's Online Services system 8 2.2 Fill in the application form 9 2.3 Make your application online 11 3.
+Apj pendix: Processing and assessment of applications 13 3.1 Overview 13 3.2 The assessment process 13 3.3 Criteria for the assessment of applications 13 3.4 Scoring process 14 3.5 The decision-making meeting 15 3.6 Outcome of applications 16